bugout-dev/docs/README.md

 Here, you will find:
 1. [Tutorials](#tutorials) about how to set up Bugout in your:
 - IDEs, so that you can add notes and knowledge without ever breaking your flow
-- GitHub bot to improve your work with code
+- GitHub Bugout bot to improve your work with code
-- Terminal
+- Terminal interface for work with Bugout knowledgebase directly from CLI
 2. [Guides](#guides) to integrating Bugout with your Slack workspaces, GitHub organizations, and other places you generate knowledge
 3. [Recipes](#recipes) for how to use Bugout to help with common programming tasks
 4. [References](#references) for writing your own knowledge extractors using the Bugout API